 Income Statement Comparison

-The following table provides a side-by-side comparison of key income statement metrics for EPAM Systems, Inc. and Asana, Inc. for their most recent fiscal years.
+The table below compares key income statement metrics for EPAM Systems, Inc. and Asana, Inc. for their most recent fiscal years, highlighting differences in revenue, profitability, and earnings per share.

 |---|---|---|